 Unfortunately, there is less standardization on the thread pitch for 2" eyepieces and filters.
 While the vast majority of astronomy manufacturers have now settled on a 0.75mm pitch, a few (most notably, Orion) use a 0.6mm thread pitch.

-Baader Planetarium of Germany use a slightly different thread pitch (which they do not specify, but which is a little less than 0.75mm) for their M48-threaded products.
+Baader Planetarium of Germany uses a slightly different thread pitch (which they do not specify, but which is a little less than 0.75mm) for their M48-threaded products.
 This was selected based on their measurements of hundreds of other M48 threaded accessories on the market, and which they believed would therefore increase the chances of their products being compatible with the largest number of non-Baader items.
 As a result, there is always the odd chance of some M48-threaded items not working well together.

 A webcam thread is officially called an "S thread," but few in astronomy use this term.
 This M12x0.5 thread is found on webcams and a few other small cameras, and it was common when electronic imaging began and webcams were popular with planetary and lunar imagers.
 However, in the past few years, the use of webcams has waned as dedicated astronomy cameras have become smaller, lighter, better, and cheaper.
 These newer cameras used larger threads.